The Countertop Material That We Loved 25 Years Ago Is Coming Back

 These days it seems like white marble countertops are ruling the renovation world.
 The versatile, crowd-favorite surface has swept kitchens across the country—we’ve spotted varieties with intricate veining in Texas and classic speckled gray in Utah.
-However, across the pond, kitchen manufacturer and authority on all things cool DeVol is seeing another kind of stone gain traction with its customers: black granite.
+However, across the pond, kitchen manufacturer DeVol is seeing another kind of stone gain traction with its customers: black granite.

 Soften Things Up With Wood